-Toronto ON M5P 3K3 Tel: 416-781-3511 Fax: 416-781-0150 Nos'ey Hamitah/ נוסעי המטה /Pall Bearers Six or eight individuals (male or female) are selected by the mourners to act as nos'ey hamitah (pall bearers).
-You may also choose to have honourary pall bearers.
-Kohanim/ כהנים A Kohen (descendant of the priests who officiated in the Temple) may not be a pall bearer.
-According to Jewish law, a Kohen may not be in the vicinity of the deceased nor within six feet of a grave.
-Provision is made during funeral services at Beth Tzedec for Kohanim to hear the proceedings at the Warwick entrance to the synagogue building. /Interment קבורה /Kevurah It is a great mitzvah to accompany the dead to the grave.
-One does so by joining in the funeral cortege - the procession to the cemetery.
+It is a great mitzvah to accompany the dead to the grave.
+One does so by joining the procession to the cemetery.
 The mitzvah is fulfilled by walking behind the casket as it is carried from the hearse to the grave.

 After the casket is lowered, it is traditional and proper for assembled persons to help fill in the grave until the casket is covered with earth.
 This is done as a last honour to the deceased.
-The prayer Tzidduk Ha-Din is recited as an affirmation of our hope for divine justice and compassion.
+The rabbi or cantor recites the prayer Tzidduk Ha-Din as an affirmation of our hope for divine justice and compassion.
 It is followed by the memorial prayer.
 Kaddish is recited by the mourners.
 Kaddish is a statement of faith that God's world has meaning despite death.
 Through the Kaddish, mourners affirm at the graveside that their lives will be rebuilt and that life still has significance.
-The shivah begins immediately following Kaddish.
+The shiva begins following Kaddish.